Dental Exam, Teeth Cleaning, & Deep Cleaning

 Routine Dental Cleanings

 Dental cleanings are the most important form of preventive general dentistry.
-At home, brushing and flossing removes plaque from your teeth.
-Plaque is the sticky film that adheres to your teeth and consists of harmful oral bacteria.
+At home, brushing and flossing remove plaque from your teeth.
+Plaque is a sticky film that adheres to your teeth and consists of harmful oral bacteria.
 Left unremoved, plaque hardens into tartar.
 At Hillside Dental, a cleaning removes tartar from your teeth and along your gum line.
 As part of your regular dental exams, dental cleanings help you prevent issues that could otherwise lead to the need for more extensive cosmetic or restorative treatment.

 Deep Cleanings (Scaling and Root Planing)

 While regular dental cleanings keep plaque, tartar, and bacteria off the crowns of your teeth, oral bacteria can sometimes work to decay your teeth underneath your gums and onto your roots.
 The resulting infection, known as gingivitis, can cause rampant gum inflammation and eventually lead to gum disease—the leading cause of adult tooth loss.

 If you exhibit signs of gingivitis, then our dentist can recommend a deep cleaning, or scaling and root planing, to remove the bacterial plaque and tartar from underneath your gums.
-In most cases, we can perform ultrasonic scaling to break up plaque deposits easier and more comfortably.
+In most cases, we can perform ultrasonic scaling to break up plaque deposits easier and comfortably.
 However, the procedure may still require more than one visit to complete.

 Another benefit of our deep teeth cleaning treatment is protecting your teeth against tooth loss.
 When gum pockets exceed a certain amount of millimeters in-depth, the risk for periodontal disease increases.
 As pockets in your gums deepen, more bacteria are able to collect and colonize.
 This collection of bacteria eventually causes a chronic inflammatory response by the body to destroy gingivitis and bone tissue.
 This can lead to rapid tooth decay and eventual tooth loss.